feresum/PMA/doc.md

 5. Assertions `!` `=`
 6. Juxtaposition

+Exception: If a teleport and/or a direction immediately follow an assertion operator, the expression following the teleport/direction (with, as usual, higher precedence than assertion) will also be included in the assertion.
+For example, `!tu.3~` is equivalent to `!(tu.3)~` not `!(t)u.3~`.

 ## Character encodings
 The program and input are initially read as streams of bytes.
 If the program is valid (ish) as UTF-8, then it is treated as UTF-8.
 Otherwise, all characters are one byte and vice versa.
 If the program and input are both valid as UTF-8, then the input is treated as UTF-8.
 Otherwise, it is treated as single-byte characters.